Tayama's Personal Top 3 of Shinjuku’s ramen

 Ippudo — Lumine Est Shinjuku

-The Hakata tonkotsu chain most people outside Japan have heard of.
+The Hakata tonkotsu chain most people outside Japan have heard of — and this Lumine Est branch doubles as Ippudo’s plant-based flagship, with animal-free ramen and gyoza on the menu.
 English menus, station-direct access, consistent quality.
 A dependable first bowl for visitors who haven’t yet developed strong opinions about ramen styles.

 Price Guide